cstrawberry/predictive-universe/docs/paper/appendices/appendix_u_cosmological_constant.md

 ## U.7 Relation to Extensivity and Late-Time Equation of State

-Equation (U.13) shows the **multiplicative** combination of the polynomial extensivity factor with the non-perturbative exponential.
+Equation (U.13) shows the **multiplicative** combination of the polynomial extensivity factor (derived in Appendix E) with the non-perturbative exponential.
 For late times the exponential dominates the magnitude, while $A_{\rm eff}$ refines it.

 Because the instanton contribution is vacuum-to-vacuum, it behaves as an effective constant in the action.
 Varying the action with respect to $g_{\mu\nu}$ gives $T_{\mu\nu}=-\rho_\Lambda\,g_{\mu\nu}$, hence